-A Neuroscience Project Pushes To Include More African Americans In Brain Research
+Neuroscience Has A Whiteness Problem.
+This Research Project Aims To Fix It

 Early genetic studies were often limited to people of European ancestry.
 Scientists reasoned that focusing on this population made it easier to link a particular gene with a specific disease.

 Now that genetic tools have become less expensive and more powerful, studies are including other groups.
-Even so, the vast majority of large genomic datasets come from people of European descent.
+Even so, the vast majority of large genomic data sets come from people of European descent.

-Also, African Americans and other under-represented minorities make up only about 5% of the people in research studies.
+Also, African Americans and other underrepresented minorities make up only about 5% of the people in research studies.

-These disparities are especially troubling when it comes to brain disorders that are more prevalent in people of African ancestry, says Dr. Daniel Weinberger, the Institute's CEO.
+These disparities are especially troubling when it comes to brain disorders that are more prevalent in people of African ancestry, says Dr. Daniel Weinberger, the Lieber Institute's CEO.

-African Americans are about 20% more likely than other people to experience a serious mental health problem, and perhaps twice as likely to develop Alzheimer's disease.
+African Americans are about 20% more likely than other people to experience a serious mental health problem and perhaps twice as likely to develop Alzheimer's disease.

-To understand how genetics and the environment are interacting to cause these high rates of disease "you have to study brains," Weinberger says.
+To understand how genetics and the environment are interacting to cause these high rates of disease, "you have to study brains," Weinberger says.

 And that's where the Lieber Institute had something to offer.
 Over the past decade, it has received more than 700 brains from African American families who chose to donate the brain of a relative who died.

-As part of the African ancestry initiative, "We have produced molecular data — detailed molecular data — on about 300 brains of African Americans, plus about 1,000 brains of people of European ancestry," Weinberger says.
+As part of the African ancestry initiative, "we have produced molecular data — detailed molecular data — on about 300 brains of African Americans, plus about 1,000 brains of people of European ancestry," Weinberger says.

 By comparing these brains, scientists hope to figure out why Alzheimer's occurs more often in African Americans.
 They also hope to learn why having African ancestry can sometimes protect a person from the disease.